 The engine is fed from the central tank, while fuel from the left wing tank and the right wing tank is pumped to the central tank with respective pumping stations.
 Each pumping station consists of two centrifugal pumps, connected in parallel, with check valves installed in the pump outlets to prevent back flow.
 The pumps are driven by prime movers at angular velocity of 120 rev/s.
 The movers are simulated with the ideal torque source.
 The fuel lines with varying elevation are represented by the Pipe Variable Elevation (TL) block.

 In the left wing, right wing, and central tanks, the controllers cut the outlet off if fluid volume in the tank becomes less than preset volume.
 In the central tank, the controllers also prevent the tank from overflowing.
 In all tanks, the cutoff is performed with the 2-way valves.
 The model can be simulated under different flight scenarios including different pump failure.

 Tank System Center Subsystem

 The plots below show the amount of fuel remaining in the tanks.
 The rate of fuel consumption from each tank is affected by the pressure drop across the fuel lines due to the elevation change relative to the center tank.
 Since the pump flow rate controllers keep flow rates independent of the aircraft bank angle, the effects of elevation on the tank flow rate will be small.

 Simulation Results from Simscape Logging

 The plots below show the speed for all four pumps in the fuel supply system.
-For some test sequences, pump speeds drop below the maximum speed to observe the effect on the fuel levels in the tanks.
+For Flight Scenarios 2 and 3, pump speeds drop below the maximum speed to observe the effect on the fuel levels in the tanks.

-The plot below shows the offset of the CG from the fuel on the aircraft as a percentage of the half the distance between the left and right fuel tanks.
+The plot below shows the CG offset due to fuel distribution as a percentage of the half distance between left and right fuel tanks.
 The plots show the results for three tests where different combinations of pump failures are triggered.